sandrosxila/osint-web-app/README.md

 pnpm run dev
 ```

-## Start the app in production mode
+## Start the app in PRODUCTION mode
 To run the app in **prod mode** you just need to use `compose.yml` file.
 ```shell
 docker compose -f compose.yaml up
 ```

+## Open the App
+visit the website `http://localhost:3000` in a browser.